Pixel 1 Unlimited Google Photos Storage — Still Works in 2026

 When you reupload photos through Google Photos, the app reads EXIF metadata to set dates and locations.
 If the metadata isn't embedded in the photo file, your reuploaded photos will show today's date instead of when they were taken.

-Snapback saves metadata as JSON sidecar files — the same format Google Takeout uses.
+The downloaded photos come with JSON sidecar files containing the metadata — the same format Google Takeout uses.
 Run your downloaded photos through Metadata Fixer to write dates, GPS coordinates, and descriptions directly into the photo files.
 Drag and drop the download folder into Metadata Fixer and it handles the rest.

 3. Transfer photos to your Pixel 1